Other radios based on the same chassis:

-There were several different cabinets for this dual-wave model, and the Columbus models started one year after production began (because the Columbus brand name was not introduced until 1937, while the model 18 had been introduced the previous year under the Stella, Pacific and Courtenay brands).
+There were several different cabinets for this dual-wave model, and the Columbus models started one year after production began (because the Columbus brand name was not introduced until 1937, while the model 18 had been introduced the previous year under the Stella, Pacific, Courtenay and Audiola brands).

 The model 18 has 4 knobs, but some examples have 6 - these are vibrator power supply versions, designed to run from a 6V battery.